AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 +++

-+++**Does CJA send the audience data over as pipeline events or as a flat file that also goes to data lake?**
++++**Does Customer Journey Analytics send the audience data over as pipeline events or as a flat file that also goes to data lake?**

-CJA streams the data into RTCP via pipeline, and this data is also collected into a system dataset in the data lake.
+Customer Journey Analytics streams the data into RTCP via pipeline, and this data is also collected into a system dataset in the data lake.

 +++

-+++**What identities does CJA send over?**
++++**What identities does Customer Journey Analytics send over?**

 Whichever identity/namespace pairs that were specified in the [Connection setup](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en#create-connection).
 Specifically, the step when a user selects the field they want to use as their "Person ID".